Creatone/F1Hub/README.md

 Now, log in, as with any other website.
 The tab should fill with a list of network requests.
 Once you are logged in, type _"ENTITLEMENT"_ into the search bar of the inspector tab.
 There should be one entry of that name.
 Right click on the entry and select _"Copy -> Copy Response"_.
 The information was copied to your clipboard
 In the folder containing F1Hub, open or create the file named _"entitlement.json"_ and paste your clipboard.

 After restarting F1Hub, you can use it fully.
 You may need to repeat that step occasionally.
-Usually, when F1Hub crashes and gives you an error, it will be due to entitlement issues.
+Usually, when F1Hub crashes and gives you an error, it will be due to entitlement or login issues.

 ##### How to work with the ContentID
 To play a stream using content ID, first navigate to the video [in your browser](f1tv.formula1.com).
 You will see a long sequence of numbers in the URL, something like _"1000000716"_.
 That is the content ID.
 Copy that number and paste it into F1Hub in the _"Play by Content ID"_ menu.
 Proceed like normal.